-Full coverage auto insurance may cost more, but it offers important protection when the unexpected occurs.
+Full coverage car insurance may cost more, but it offers important protection when the unexpected occurs.

-So, what are the differences between all these different types of coverage, and what is full coverage auto insurance exactly?
-In this article, we’re going to break it all down for you so that you can make a better-educated decision about what auto insurance policy is right for you.
+So, what are the differences between all these different types of coverage, and what is full coverage car insurance exactly?
+In this article, we’re going to break it all down for you so that you can make a better-educated decision about what car insurance policy is right for you.

 Whenever you shop for car insurance, we recommend getting quotes from multiple providers so you can compare coverage and rates.
 In addition to the insurance company you choose, factors such as your age, vehicle make and model, and driving history can affect your premium, so what’s best for your neighbor might not be best for you.